-Hahn’s Macaws are primarily green in color.
+Hahn’s macaws are primarily green in color.
 They have some red coloration on the undersides of their wings and a white featherless area around their eyes.
 They have long, narrow tails and large heads.
 Males and females are similar in appearance.

 - Macaws have strong bills, which are used not only to crush food but also as an aide in climbing.

-- Macaws have sturdy legs and feet with two toes that point forwards and two that point backward.
+- Macaws have sturdy legs and feet with two toes that point forwards and two that point backwards.
 This enables them to grip onto trees well.
 They can even hang sideways and upside down!

 - A macaw’s long tail helps it to keep its balance when climbing.

 - The bold colors of macaws blend in well with the bright foliage of a tropical forest, enabling the birds to hide easily.